 Why Should My Business Switch to VoIP through SIP?

 The average VoIP app on the market is capable of making calls but doesn’t do enough to personalize the communications experience.
-SIP empowers businesses with several meaningful benefits that are often attributed to VoIP, but are actually enabled by SIP.
+One of the major SIP trends is to empower businesses with several meaningful benefits that are often attributed to VoIP, but are actually enabled by SIP.
 Some of these benefits include:

 - Easily scalable: SIP systems are entirely Internet-based.
 As broadband has penetrated most of the world and fiber optic cables have replaced copper wires, SIP can scale as needed to meet the demands of large enterprises and small businesses alike.